1313e/PRISM/docs/source/user/terminology_docs.rst

 Potentially active parameters [`pot_active_par`]
 	A user-provided set of model parameters that are allowed to become active.
 Any model parameter that is not potentially active will never become active, even if it should.

+PRISM
+	The acronym for *Probabilistic Regression Instrument for Simulating Models*.
+It is also a one-word description of what *PRISM* does (splitting up a model into individually emulated model outputs).

 PRISM (parameters) file [`prism_file`]
-	(Path to) The text-file that contains non-default values for the *PRISM* :ref:`parameters<parameters>` that need to be used for the currently loaded emulator.
+	(Path to) The text-file that contains non-default values for the :ref:`PRISM parameters<parameters>` that need to be used for the currently loaded emulator.
 It is *None* if no such file is used.

+Prior covariance [`prior_cov`]
+	The covariance value between two parameter sets as determined by an emulator system.

 Prior expectation [`prior_exp`]
 	The expectation value of a parameter set as determined by an emulator system, without taking the adjustment term (from the BLA) into account.
 It is zero if regression is not used.

-Prior covariance [`prior_cov`]
-	The covariance value between two parameter sets as determined by an emulator system.

 Prior variance [`prior_var`]
 	The variance value of a parameter set as determined by an emulator system, without taking the adjustment term (from the BLA) into account.